alexsave/dweets/textedit/README.md

 for(i=h.length;i--;)x.fillText(h[i],0,60*i)
 ```

-CLocking in at 216 bytes.
+Clocking in at 216 bytes.
 This looked neat so I decided to see if we could make it shorter.

-After a bit of moving variables around, modifying the key check a bit, I got this
+After a bit of moving variables around, modifying the key check a bit, I got this:

 ```js
 t?e='Enter':s=''